-In order to explore more subtle modifications of the properties of this system, we changed the measurement configuration to a non-local one, represented in Fig. \ref{Local-NonLocal}d.
-The non-local electrical signal refers to the appearance of a voltage across contacts that are well outside the expect path of the current.
+In order to explore more subtle modifications of the properties of this system, we changed the measurement configuration to a non-local one, represented in Fig. \ref{Local-NonLocal}b.
+The non-local electrical signal refers to the appearance of a voltage across contacts that are well outside the expected path of the current.
 This technique is largely used to detect spin/pseudospin signals \cite{Wang2015Jan,Gorbachev2014,Sui2015,Shimazaki2015,Brune2010}.
-Non-local signals, attributed to the existence of valley topological currents, have been measured previously in aligned monolayer graphene/BN \cite{Gorbachev2014,Komatsu2018,Li2020}, in bilayer graphene aligned with BN \cite{Endo2019} and in the presence of a strong displacement field \cite{Shimazaki2015,Sui2015} as well as in other 2D materials \cite{Wu2019}.
-In this report we focus only on non-local signals at the CNP, since the non-local signal around the satellite peaks are too weak to be studied systematically with our current experimental setup.
-As in previous reports \cite{Gorbachev2014,Sui2015}, the non-local resistance, $R_{\mathrm{NL}}$, appears in a narrow range of gate voltages around the CNP, Fig. \ref{Local-NonLocal}e, and decays rapidly with carrier density to values lower than our experimental measurement noise.
+Non-local signals, attributed to the existence of valley currents, have been measured previously in aligned monolayer graphene/BN \cite{Gorbachev2014,Komatsu2018,Li2020}, in bilayer graphene aligned with BN \cite{Endo2019} and in the presence of a strong displacement field \cite{Shimazaki2015,Sui2015} as well as in other 2D materials \cite{Wu2019}.
+In this report we focus only on non-local signals at the CNP, since the non-local signals around the satellite peaks are too weak to be studied systematically with our current experimental setup.
+As in previous reports \cite{Gorbachev2014,Sui2015}, the non-local resistance, $R_{\mathrm{NL}}$ - Fig. \ref{Local-NonLocal}e, decays rapidly with carrier density to values lower than our experimental measurement noise.
 Furthermore, we observe a very strong dependence of the non-local signal with the angular alignment.
-Indeed, the maximum value of the non-local resistance at the CNP decreases by a factor four between the measurements at $0^{\circ}$ and the one at 60$^{\circ}$, Fig. \ref{Local-NonLocal}e, a contrasting behavior with respect to the local signal where the 0$^{\circ}$ of alignment has a much smaller signal than the 60$^{\circ}$, Fig. \ref{Local-NonLocal}d-insert.
+Indeed, the maximum value of the non-local resistance at the CNP decreases by a factor four between the measurements at 0$^{\circ}$ and the one at 60$^{\circ}$, Fig. \ref{Local-NonLocal}e, a contrasting behavior with respect to the local signal where the 0$^{\circ}$ of alignment has a much smaller signal than the 60$^{\circ}$, see Fig.\ref{Local-NonLocal}d-insert.
 This suggest that the non-local signal is independent of the local one.
 In other words that this is not a simple ohmic response.